Random diffusivity scenarios behind anomalous non-Gaussian diffusion: Discussions and final remarks

 In this paper, we presented a procedure to compute the PDF of diffusivities from an overall PDF of tracers that is self-similar.
 Our procedure considers the mixing of fractional Brownian walkers with a PDF of diffusivities that may change over time following a power-law time scaling.
 This approach includes different sources of anomalous diffusion, namely, diffusivities that change over time ($\alpha \neq 1$) or fractional dynamics ($H \neq 1/2$), or both.
 Thus, we connected a broad class of possible population density distributions to their corresponding variability in the diffusion coefficient.

-Particular cases, such as the well-known Laplace diffusion, were investigated and used to exemplify the application of our general results.
-More complex cases were addressed subsequently, reaching a vast range of scenarios observed experimental, including fat-tailed and stretched-exponential distributions.
+Well-known cases, such as Laplace diffusion and nonlinear diffusion, were investigated and used to exemplify the application of our general results.
+More complex cases were addressed subsequently, reaching a vast range of scenarios observed experimentally, including fat-tailed and stretched-exponential distributions.
 The generality of our results allowed us to see how certain classes of diffusion processes are interpreted in terms of diffusivity variability.
-For instance, we found that porous-media behavior is achieved when the parameters $\gamma$ and $\nu$ (which characterize the scaling of the MSD and the shape of the distribution, respectively) are not independent, namely, they are related through $\frac{2\nu}{2\nu-1}=\gamma=2H+\alpha-1$, implying that the diffusivity variability, given by the inverse $\chi^2$-Gamma Eq.~(\ref{eq:diffusivityPorous}), is entangled with the fractional exponents $H$, and also $\alpha$, beyond its time-scaling role.
-It is worth to recall that the porous media diffusion is assumed to be driven by $\partial_t p = \nabla^2 (p^{m}$), which embodies a density-dependent feedback~\cite{colombo2018}.
-The spread of heterogeneous fBws can produce the same macroscopic features but tracer dynamics is state-independent.
+For instance, we found that nonlinear-diffusion behavior is achieved when the parameters $\gamma$ and $\nu$ (which characterize the scaling of the MSD and the shape of the distribution, respectively) are not independent, namely, they are related through $\frac{2\nu}{2\nu-1}=\gamma=2H+\alpha-1$, implying that, in the distribution of the diffusivity, given by the inverse $\chi^2$-Gamma Eq.~(\ref{eq:diffusivityPorous}), both the fractional exponent $H$, and also the scaling exponent $\alpha$, participate in an entangled way.
+It is worth to recall that the nonlinear diffusion is assumed to be driven by $\partial_t p = \nabla^2 (p^{m}$), which embodies a density-dependent feedback~\cite{colombo2018}, while, the spread of heterogeneous fBws (which is state-independent) can produce the same macroscopic features.

+Despite the existing interference in the connection between individual-level mobility and the population PDF, using a proper setting and with additional knowledge about the system, experimental approaches could benefit from our results.
+For that, it would be necessary to record the spread of a given population with sufficient temporal and spatial resolution to extract the scaling of the MSD (parameter $\gamma$) and to estimate the shape of the distribution (function $F$).
+The shape should be resolved under the scaled representation, $\xi = |{\bf r}|/t^{\frac{\gamma}{2}}$, which is assumed to be preserved during the spread.
+Then, performing numerically (or, when possible, analytically) the inverse Laplace transform in Eq.~(\ref{eq:Superdiffusivity}), the distribution of diffusivities, $\pi(D)$, can be obtained.
+This is the procedure we followed, from a theoretical perspective, for paradigmatic diffusion pictures (Figs.~\ref{fig:laplace} and \ref{fig:porous}).

-We highlight the fact that the overall MSD of tracers carries ambiguity about the source of anomalous diffusion, i.e., $ x^2 \sim t^{\gamma}$ with $\gamma=2H+\alpha-1$, being indistinguishable which interpretation leads to the anomalous diffusion exponent.
-To know precisely what is the anomalous diffusion mechanism, complementary information about tracers trajectories and environment spatiotemporal structure need to be provided.
+We highlight the fact that the overall MSD of tracers carries ambiguity about the source of anomalous diffusion, i.e., $ \langle {\bf r}^2 \rangle \propto t^{\gamma}$ with $\gamma=2H+\alpha-1$, being indistinguishable which interpretation leads to the anomalous diffusion exponent.
+To know precisely what is the anomalous diffusion mechanism, complementary information about tracer's trajectories (Fig.~\ref{fig:trajectories}) and environment spatiotemporal structure need to be provided.